Your Paranormal

 Project Blue Book was a detailed study of UFO sightings by the US Air Force which ended in the late 1960s but there are calls to reopen it.

 Thousands of UFO reports were collected, analysed and filed.
-As the result of the Condon Report (1968), which concluded there was nothing anomalous about UFOs.
-Project Blue Book was shut down in December 1969 and the Air Force continues to provide the following summary of its investigations:
+As the result of the Condon Report (1968) concluded, there was nothing strange about UFOs.
+Project Blue Book was shut down in December 1969, and the Air Force continues to provide the following summary of its investigations:

 • No UFO reported, investigated and evaluated by the Air Force was ever an indication of a threat to our national security;